 Before embarking on his professional career, he was born and raised in a small town near Pittsburgh, PA.
 After being accepted to the University of Pennsylvania dental school, he moved to Philadelphia where he has spent the past 26 years.
 He enjoys learning new dental techniques and has traveled to Germany, Africa, and throughout the U.S. to further his education.

 When not in the office, you can find him at home in Center City Philadelphia or New York City, at the gym, volunteering or traveling.
-He enjoys teaching other dentists how to love what they do, promoting healthy living, and giving to local and national charities, specifically the Muscular Dystrophy Association and the American Cancer Society, both of which have affected his family.
+He enjoys teaching other dentists how to love what they do, promoting healthy living, and giving to local, national, and international charities, specifically the Muscular Dystrophy Association and the American Cancer Society, both of which have affected his family.